ElectricRCAircraftGuy/eRCaGuy_hello_world/c/README.md

 1. [pthreads_README.md](pthreads_README.md) - has links to files which show how to use the POSIX threads `pthreads` library available on Linux.

+# Folder description

+1. `abandoned` = files I do _not_ plan to finish, but which I want to keep because I may reference them or their ideas again later.
+This includes failed ideas which I thought might work but did not, and they don't make good demos as-is.
+Again, I do _not_ plan to finish these.
+1. `TODO` = files already in-work, but not yet functional, or ideas which I'd like to begin and work on.
+I plan to finish these.

 # TODO

 Do my ideas and things in the files in the `todo` directory.